ja2-stracciatella/mod-playable-chars/README.md

 -------

-## Contents of the original README.txt (by The_Scorpion)
+## Contents of the original README.txt

 ### Features of the BASIC version

-Turned the JA2 characters Darrell, Perko, Maria, Skyrider, Fred Morris, John Kulba, Matt Duncan, Calvin Barkmore and Carl Tercel into playable characters.
+Turned the JA2 characters Darrel, Perko, Maria, Skyrider, Fred Morris, John Kulba, Matt Duncan, Calvin Barkmore and Carl Tercel into playable characters.

 All new playable characters have faces, speech and battlesounds, they also have character skills.
 They're free of charge.